fbdtemme/torrenttools/README.md

 * Creating bittorrent metafiles.
 * Inspecting bittorrent metafiles.
+* Verifying bittorrent metafiles against local data.
-* Experimental support for the new [v2 and hybrid protocols](https://blog.libtorrent.org/2020/09/bittorrent-v2/) .
+* Support for the new [v2 and hybrid protocols](https://blog.libtorrent.org/2020/09/bittorrent-v2/) .

-## Roadmap

-* Editing torrent metadata.
-* Verifying torrents against local files.
+* Support for tracker abbreviations.
+* Support for announce parameters.

 ## Status

 This project is under development.
+The commandline interface can change at any release prior to 1.0.0.

 ## Examples